Gozargah/Nabzram/README.md

 > This entire project, including the logo, components, app architecture, and even this README you're reading right now, was crafted by AI.
 Well, except the name "Nabzram" - that was my brilliant idea! 😮‍💨 I was bored one day, had some subscriptions to use, and thought "why not?"
 So here we are - a desktop app that actually does exactly what it needs to do, and it works!

-A cool GUI application for adding and connecting to **Marzban subscription servers**.
-Built with Python, React, wrapped in a native desktop application using pywebview.
+A modern GUI application for managing and connecting to **Marzban subscription servers**.
+Built with Python and React, wrapped in a native desktop application using pywebview.

 > **Important**: This app is made specifically for Marzban subscriptions.
 It runs Xray-core and exposes SOCKS/HTTP proxies to your system - **no TUN interface or system-wide proxy configuration** (for now).